Yokoi Rumi from My Neighbor Seki is a textbook example. Humans, animal, toys and shogi pieces will all get a piece of her giant kindness.

 Belgium seems to be one.
 She's very sweet and works hard, especially when her brothers are concerned, but doesn't really stand out much.

 Underneath his intimidating aura, Sweden is this: He's not only a Gentle Giant, but is very considerate, to the point that he personally resewed the clothing he gave to his friend Finlandnote They didn't fit him due to the height difference between them and was willing to live in a corner of their home to give Finland more space.

 Along with Mai's brother Takumi, Kazuya Kurauchi is one of the genuinely nicer members of Mai-HiME's male cast, shown as a diligent worker and concerned with his girlfriend Akane's safety.
 He doesn't get much screen time, though, as he's the first one to get killed.

-Hirasawa Yui of K-On is the idealistic, innocent and warm heart that holds the "Afterschool Teatime" band together.
+Hirasawa Yui of K-On! is the idealistic, innocent and warm heart that holds the "Afterschool Teatime" band together.
 Still, the other members and other recurring characters count as well.

 Mikage of 07-Ghost.
 Complete with dying to motivate their hero buddy.